Team Workflows

 # Before starting work on an error

-spark query "the error message or problem description" --pretty
+spark --pretty query "the error message or problem description" --tag <relevant tags>